Project Description

 Enlisted: 14 Nov 1914 to Army Service Corps

 Address: 172 Gregory Boulevard, Nottingham.
-Age: 26, occupation motor driver, height 5ft 8½ins, weight 143lbs.
+Age: 26, occupation motor fitter driver, height 5ft 8½ins, weight 143lbs.
 Next of kin Harriet Isabel Green, mother.
 Mother’s address later changed to Lincoln Grove, Cropwell Rd, Radcliffe on Trent

 5.6.16 – 17.6.1916: Leave